sarahzu/DS-for-SE-2018-Seminar/social_technical_aspects/Worksheet_social_technical_aspects_paper_1.md

 Firstly, the authors had to distinguish the authors in the open source mailing list archives.
 One person could have several aliases as e-mail names.
 However, when the developers made cvs comments, they had to use their cvs account, so with this account it is possible to distinguish the developers.
 So the authors had to correlate the email names with the cvs account names of the developers to know which developer contributed which content.

 To do so they used an automatic message crawler to identify pairs of name and email addresses (<name, email> tuples).
 Each of these tuples was marked with an id.
-Then they clustered similar tuples together by using similarity measures (normalise name, name similarity, names-email Similarity, email similarity and cumulative ID similarity).
+Then they clustered similar tuples together by using similarity measures (normalize name, name similarity, names-email Similarity, email similarity and cumulative ID similarity).
 The same technique was used to map cvs account names to email aliases.

-The next step was to describe the behaviour of the participants of the mailing list.
-To describe the behaviour, the authors constructed their results in histograms.
-The first four histograms that visualise the relation between number of participants with number of messages, message replaying behaviour, in-degree and out-degree.
+The next step was to describe the behavior of the participants of the mailing list.
+To describe the behavior, the authors constructed their results in histograms.
+The first four histograms that visualize the relation between number of participants with number of messages, message replaying behavior, in-degree and out-degree.
 Another histogram presented the relationship between the number of messages sent by an user and the number of distinct responding users who replied to that user.
 Lastly, the authors constructed a pruned email social network graph that indicate which users have sent more than 150 messages to which other users.
 Within these figures a Pareto distribution and small-world network characteristics were visible.

-Finally, to answer the question of how email activities relates to software development activities, the authors analysed how many changes were made by each user in the cvs archieves (users who did not made any changes to the source code or documentation were omitted).
-They calculated the Spearman's correlation between the number of messages send by an user and the number of sourcecode/documentation changes the user made.
+Finally, to answer the question of how email activities relates to software development activities, the authors analyzed how many changes were made by each user in the cvs archives (users who did not made any changes to the source code or documentation were omitted).
+They calculated the Spearman's correlation between the number of messages send by an user and the number of source code/documentation changes the user made.
 A high correlation value indicates that the more source code/documentation changes the user does, the more C&C activity he/she has to undertake to reach this amount of work.
 They also calculated the in-betweenness of nodes in the social network.

 4. What **data** does the paper use?